mohnkhan/Conversational-Search/README.md

 # Conversational Search

-An all-in-one conversational AI toolkit that unifies the power of Google, OpenAI, and Anthropic's flagship models into a single, elegant interface.
+An all-in-one conversational AI toolkit that unifies the power of Google, OpenAI, Anthropic, and AWS Bedrock's flagship models into a single, elegant interface.
 Go beyond simple chat with advanced search grounding, multi-modal generation, and a suite of productivity tools designed for power users.

 <!-- [A screenshot or GIF of the application in action would be ideal here.] -->